TAPR/OpenHPSDR-SVN/USBBlaster-Binaries/README.txt

    https://www.altera.com/support/software/download/programming/quartus2/dnl-quartus2_programmer.jsp

-   The latest version is V10.1sp1.
+   The latest version that has been tested successfully is V10.1sp1.

    Install in the default directory.
 If you install in a different directory then edit Program-Mercury-EPCS16.bat, Program-Penelope-EPCS4.bat and Program-Janus-EPM240T100.bat to reflect the change.